dEvAshirvad/HConnect_/Readme.md

 ## OVERVIEW

 In this covid era hackathons are shifted to online.
-Organizers are putting more efforts than before for enhancing the engagement of participants during the event.
+Organizers are putting more efforts than before for enhancing the engagement of participants during the eventssss.

 So for this we have a solution in which we help organizers by giving a better experience to participants in networking with other teams and their members